bight/cannon/README.md

-# Cannon
+# Packet Boat

-A straightforward Mailgun implementation for WordPress transactional email.
+A service-agnostic vehicle for WordPress transactional email (currently supports Mailgun, Postmark and Sendgrid).